Esmaeil-HRK/GoProject/README.md

 - JWT-based authentication
 - Middleware for route protection based on user roles (Admin and User)
 - Admin can view and modify all users
-- Users can view and modify their own data
+- Users can view and modify their own data, including custom tags like "new", "premium", etc.

 ## Prerequisites